paritytech/polkadot-cloud/README.md

 Changes can be committed to this `package-dev` branch without impacting your main branch configs, linting rules and existing published component imports.

-### Unlink the package
+### Unlinking
-If you are trying to rename your pacakge, it is a good practice to unlink(remove) the unused one by running `yarn unlink [package]`:
+If you wish to rename or deprecate a local development package, it is a good practice to unlink (remove) it by running `yarn unlink [package]` in The App project directory:

 ```
 yarn unlink @polkadotcloud/dashboard-ui-dev
 ```

+ Followed by `yarn unlink` in The Package project directory.